 In An Enquiry concerning Human Understanding (1748), Hume makes the argument that you have to give unreasonable amounts of credibility to the person who relates a miracle claim.
 That is, we cannot believe miracle claims because it would give more plausibility to an event that required the suspension of physical laws, than it would that someone would, either willingly or mistakenly, distort the truth.

-For instance, Christopher Hitchens often makes the case that in order to believe the story of the Virgin Birth of Jesus, you would have to give more credence to the claim that a God impregnated a young woman, and that she, while still a virgin, gave birth to a different version of that same god.
-We have to give more credibility to that story than that “a Jewish mix should tell a lie” about the source of her pregnancy.
-One should also remember that at the time of the story Joseph and Mary were not married; and in that area, as it is today, not being a virgin on your wedding night was an offence that was punishable by stoning.
+For instance, Christopher Hitchens often makes the case that in order to believe the story of the Virgin Birth of Jesus, you would have to give more credence,more credibility, to the claim that a God had sex with and impregnated a young woman (and that she, while still a virgin, gave birth to a different version of that same god), than that “a Jewish mix should tell a lie” about the source of her pregnancy.
+One should also remember that at the time of the story Joseph and Mary were not married; and in that area, as it is today, not being a virgin on your wedding night was an offense that was punishable by stoning.

 In the case of one of the most public miracles of the 20th century, i.e. the 1917 Miracle of Fatima, we have three young children who claim to have been visited three times by the Virgin Mary and were given secrets that they could not divulge.
 Their claims were given so much credence by the believers of the area that, according to the accounts, up to 70 thousand of them crowded together on a remote hillside to see the next predicted appearance.